magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/svc-how-to-use.md

 Any service that has an `app/code/_Vendor_/_Module_/etc/webapi.xml` can be accessed using REST and SOAP.
 (Additional tasks, not discussed here, are required to access services using SOAP.)

-To set up a service so it can be accessed using REST, see [What is the WebAPI Framework?]({{ site.baseurl }}/guides/m2devgde/v1.0.0.0/webapi/what-is-webapi.html)
+To set up a service so it can be accessed using REST, see [What is the Web API Framework?]({{ site.baseurl }}/guides/m2devgde/v1.0.0.0/webapi/what-is-webapi.html)

 #### Related Topics: